mgeier/python-audio/playback-recording/README.md

 There are several libraries for audio playback and/or recording available for Python.
 They greatly differ in features, API, requirements, quality, ...
-Many of them are not (or in a very limited way) platform-independent.

 ### PySoundCard